kosinaz/goness/README.md

 Goness is an endless runner game, in which you are the only captive of the mysterious Garden of Never Ending Sunset, who can't remember how and when she got there, but decides to leave once and for all.

 The game is monologue-driven and starts with the realization that everyone who stayed in the garden has slowly turned into a statue.
 The player's goal is to leave before that happens by deliberately not looking at things that could catch her attention and make her stop.

-To do this the player has to constantly change where she looks, up or down.
+To do this the player has to constantly change where she looks, up to avoid higher obstacles like tree branches, statue arms and gazebo roofs roofs in which her umbrella would get caught or down to step over lower obstacles like brooks, upstairs and downstairs.

+The game is divided into stages with more and more obstacles and a short monologue to hint how to pass them.
+The player enters on the left and leaves on the right side of the screen.

 ## Art style

-Nothing moves in the game, only fades out and fades in in a new position.
-The playing area is a silhouette with a lighter parallax background and a completely black parallax foreground.
+Nothing moves in the game, only the player fades out and fades in continuously in a new position.
+The playing area is a silhouette with a lighter background and a completely black foreground.

 ![concept](https://github.com/kosinaz/goness/blob/master/concept.gif "Concept")